 Water

-Baking Soda is the secret ingredient to making smooth Southern sweet tea.
+Baking Soda in tea is the secret ingredient to making smooth Southern sweet tea.
 My mom always added this to her tea, she called it tempering, of course, this was passed down from generation but it is known by most Southerners.

 Black tea has tannins in it.
 That is what makes the color of the tea dark.
 The more tea bags you use, the longer you steep them, and the hotter the water, which will all result in more tannins being released.